"Saving the World, One Swipe at a Time", Connected, level 4, November 2018

 Digital technologies have unlocked new ways to tackle some of the world’s biggest problems.
 Three kiwi companies are at the forefront.

-You can find a PDF version of the teaching notes here: Saving the World, One Swipe at a Time, Connected, level 4, November 2018
+You can find the story and the teaching notes here: Saving the World, One Swipe at a Time, Connected, level 4, November 2018

 Other useful resources